spapas/spapas.github.io/content/django-cbv-tutorial.rst

 mind that for ``DefaultHeaderBetterCustomClassView`` to be actually useful you'll need to have more than one classes that need this default-header functionality (or else you could just set the header attribute of your class to ``"DEFAULT HEADER"`` - this is not user generated input, this is your source code!).
-All this will show how useful it is when you consider more complex use-cases.

 Re-using view functionality
 ---------------------------